redwoodjs/redwood/docs/docs/router.md

 Use the `useRouteName()` hook to get the name of the current route (the page the user is currently visiting).
-The name can then also be used with `routes` if needed to dynamically get the url to the current page:
+The name can then also be used with `routes` if you need to dynamically get the url to the current page:

 ```jsx
 const routeName = useRouteName()